Changissnz/nu_merchant_principal/README.md

-structures that are less hierarchical, more uniform in distribution of resources and capabilities with few outliers in the properties of effectual actions, are the functions and the calculations, one and the same.
+structures that are less hierarchical, more uniform in distribution of resources and capabilities with few outliers in the properties of effectual actions, are the functions and the calculations, one and the same, without anything else outside of the effectual confines of the calculation infrastructure.